Smith (band)

 Smith was an American rock band formed in 1969 in Los Angeles, California.
-They had a blues-based sound and scored a Top 5 hit in the United States in 1969 with the Burt Bacharach song "Baby It's You", featuring Gayle McCormick on lead vocals.
+They had a soul-based sound and scored a Top 5 hit in the United States in 1969 with the Burt Bacharach song "Baby It's You", featuring Gayle McCormick on lead vocals.
 The record sold over one million copies between July and October 1969, out-charted popular versions by the Beatles and the Shirelles, and was awarded a gold record by the Recording Industry Association of America.

 Beginnings

-The group evolved from a band featuring two of the same members called "The Smiths" (not to be confused with the 1980s band with a similar name).
-They attempted to chart their song "Now I Taste the Tears", produced and arranged by Ron Budnik, but the track had a melancholy sound and was not commercially successful.
+The group evolved from a band called The Smiths (not to be confused with the 1980s British band).
+They released the single "Now I Taste the Tears", but the track was not commercially successful.

-Subsequently, Gayle McCormick (who had started her career singing songs by Tina Turner, Etta James and others) was added as a front woman and lead vocalist.
+Subsequently, Gayle McCormick (who had started her career singing songs by Tina Turner, Etta James and others) was added as a frontwoman and lead vocalist.
 The group was discovered in a Los Angeles nightclub by 1960s rocker Del Shannon, who arranged "Baby It's You" for the group, now called Smith, leading to their being signed to ABC-Dunhill Records.